daniel5151/clicky/resources/NOTES.md

 Looks like the rockbox devs also wanted to pull the contents of flash ROM from iPods, and wrote a utlity to do so.

 That's great, but unfortunately for me, _I don't have an iPod to rip the flash from!_.
 Guess I'll just have to keep chugging along with the HLE bootloader approach...

+---

+Guess who finally got an iPod 4g and managed to rip the flash ROM from it???
+THIS GUY!

+It's definately nice to have, though now that I have it, I realize that it still makes sense to HLE boot (bypassing the flash ROM bootloader), as I _really_ don't want to start working on HDD emulation.
+On the bright side, no more guessing the contents of flash ROM on a byte-by-byte basis!